Parkayun/django-multipurpose-utility/README.md

 	>>> print len(SampleModel.objects.all())
 	>>> 10
 ```
-If model have ForeignKey, It also make automatically create related objects.
+If model have ForeignKey, It also automatically create related objects.
 ```python
 	class ParentModel(models.Model):
     	text = models.TextField()